Arthi-chaud/seminal-haskell/logbook.md

 - Use GitHub Issues to track changes to consider
 - Setup CLI Options Parser

+### June 6

+- Use options to select the number of changes to display

 ## Difficulties encountered

 - Removing declaration might lead to standalone type signature, which is not allowed in Haskell.
 The solution was to, along with removing the said declaration, set its value to undefined